szapp/filen-photo-organizer-template/README.md

 ## Note for changing from V2 to V3

 When updating from V2 to V3, update `twoFactorCode` into `twoFactorSecret` in the workflow file.

+## Note for changing from V3 to V4

+When updating from V3 to V4, no changes have to be made to retain the old behavior.
+But the additional options `RECURSIVE`, `CONVERT_HEIC`, `KEEP_ORIGINALS`, and `DESTINATION_PATH` are available.

 ## GitHub Action